2020 Colonial Pipeline oil spill: Background

 The Colonial Pipeline is the largest fuel pipeline system in the United States, stretching for 5,500 mi from Houston to Linden, New Jersey, in the New York metropolitan area.
-The system, which is owned by a subsidiary company that has investors including Koch Industries and Royal Dutch Shell plc, transports petroleum products from the Gulf Coast to various points along the Eastern Seaboard, with a daily output of about 100,000,000 U.S.gal.
-In North Carolina, the system consists of two parallel pipes: a 40 in diameter one transporting gasoline and a 36 in one carrying other oil products, such as jet fuel.
+The system, which is owned by a subsidiary company that has investors including Koch Industries and Shell, transports petroleum products from the Gulf Coast to various points along the Eastern Seaboard, with a daily throughput of about 100,000,000 U.S.gal.
+In North Carolina, the system consists of two parallel pipes: a 40 in diameter pipe transporting gasoline and a 36 in one carrying other oil products, such as jet fuel.
 This section of the pipeline had been built in 1978 and included a segment that passed near Charlotte, North Carolina.
 While the area was mostly rural at the time of the construction, by 2020, the location was experiencing an increase in development due to a growth in the Charlotte metropolitan area.

 Throughout its history, the pipeline has seen several notable safety incidents and oil spills.
 In the 1990s, two spills from the pipeline in the Southeastern United States resulted in an investigation by the National Transportation Safety Board, leading to changes in how the federal government investigated pipeline accidents.
 This included a spill that damaged the Reedy River in South Carolina, which was one of the worst natural disasters in the state's history.
 Additionally, in a 2016 incident, the pipeline leaked approximately 300,000 U.S.gal in a spill near Birmingham, Alabama.
 In later repair work related to the spill, two contractors were killed and four injured in an explosion and subsequent fire while performing excavator work.
 According to the Pipeline and Hazardous Materials Safety Administration (PHMSA, an agency of the United States Department of Transportation), the pipeline ranked seventh among fuel and oil pipelines for the number of accidents "impacting people and the environment" (IPE), but when adjusted for its length and the amount of fuel carried, it performed better than many other pipelines.
 Additionally, consulting firm RPC, Inc. found that, among the ten largest pipelines in the United States, the Colonial Pipeline Company had the lowest rate of IPE accidents affecting their pipelines, and in early August 2020, the American Petroleum Institute announced that the company was awarded its "Distinguished Pipeline Safety Award" based on its performance in 2019.
 The announcement came just four days before a leak was discovered in North Carolina.